-A lot of things have changed since then, like the store's relocation to Teaneck, New Jersey, and the company's foray into ecommerce, not to mention its budding clientele from around the world.
+A lot of things have changed since then, like the store's relocation to Teaneck, New Jersey, and the company's foray into ecommerce and omnichannel retailing, not to mention its budding clientele from around the world.
 But what hasn't changed is Packer Shoe's commitment to their community which now consists of "sneaker heads" – people who are so passionate about shoes they don't mind camping out overnight to get their hands on the latest and greatest pair.

 With 107 years of history behind them, Packer Shoes continues to blend the old with the new, maintaining its heritage, while embracing the modern.
 Their non-traditional approach to offline and online marketing has allowed the company to adapt and thrive to this day.

 In this success story, I catch up with Mike to get to know more about how he runs his retail business and successfully sells both online and offline.

 1) Describe your business and products.

 Packer Shoes is a family business that started back in 1907 by my grandfather and his brother, with the original store being based out of Yonkers, New York.
 It was your basic mom-and-pop heritage, all footwear and all ages across the board.